 Built-in Microsoft Office 365 DLP

 Microsoft provides O365 admins with data loss prevention tools to comply with security standards.
+Microsoft Office 365 DLP is included in E3 and E5 licenses, so you may need third-party DLP software if you use less expensive subscription plans.
 Setting up DLP policies in the Security and Compliance Center helps to protect sensitive information like personal and financial data.
 Let’s take a look at DLP policies, what they do, and what they don’t.

 O365 Security and Compliance Center allows you to set up data loss prevention policies.
 They are quite important, but they don’t eliminate data loss risk completely.
 DLP policies allow you to: